 Day Trips from London Tip by: Laurence Norah, Finding the Universe

 Bristol is worth visiting for many more reasons of course.
-To start with, it’s very pretty, with the colourful houses along the waterfront area in particular a draw for photographers.
+To start with, it’s very pretty, with the colorful houses along the waterfront area, in particular, a draw for photographers.
 It’s also where the world famous street artist Banksy is believed to be from, and as a result it’s one of the best places in the UK to see street art.

 There are also some excellent museums, markets and restaurants to fill your time with, and your day will certainly fly by.
 As priorities, we can recommend a visit the SS Great Britain, Bristol Cathedral, a tour of some of the street art and a walk around the old city centre.
 For more inspiration, see our guide to things to do in Bristol.

 Train: Approximately 2 hours.
 There are multiple trains a day to Bristol from London’s Paddington station.

 Day Trips from London Tip by: Rosie Fluskey, Flying Fluskey

 Not to be confused with the fairytale kingdom in Disney’s Frozen, Arundel (pronounced a-rn-dl) is just one of many quaint towns in West Sussex.
 However, Arundel really has something special about it.
 It could be the millennium of history that is still amazingly visible, the high street that looks quite unlike most others in the UK, or the proximity to both the seaside and rolling countryside.

 The main attraction in Arundel is the castle that sits atop a hill, just above the town.
 This is a quintessential British castle and has stood here, in some form or another, since 1067.
 Some of this medieval work remains alongside the Gothic Victorian reconstructions completed in the 1870s – 1900s.